No. 1532-04 | 1 September 2020

 3.1 General information about online banking

 Online banking is an Internet site Landsbankinn’s customers log in to using authentication approved by the Bank in order to tend to banking business.
-Online banking is accessible via the Bank’s website, through mobile banking for individuals, www.l.is, mobile banking for corporates, f.l.is, and through an app.
+Online banking is accessible from the Bank’s website, through mobile banking and an app.
 In order to take advantage of online banking services, the customer must have equipment that is linked to the Internet.
 The Bank reserves the right to unilaterally determine what services are offered via online banking, and to alter those services.
 Online banking services may vary according to whether the customer logs in through the Bank’s website, mobile banking or the app.
 Landsbankinn owns the software used in online banking.
-The customer is authorised to access and use online banking.
+The customer is authorised to acces and use online banking.
 The customer is completely prohibited from making alterations or having alterations made to software connected with online banking.
 The customer uses authentication to verify his/her identity vis-à-vis online banking.
 The customer authenticates his/her identity upon logging on to online banking using personal security methods, such as electronic ID or user name and password, in accordance with the Bank’s security requirements at any given time.
 Landsbankinn reserves the right to amend its security requirements without notice.
 Once the customer has logged in to online banking using issued authentication, the customer is responsible for and obliged by all actions carried out in online banking.
 The same applies if a third party gains access to information about access to online banking or is able to access it in another manner.
 The customer is responsible for adequately ensuring the safety of the personal payment methods he/she uses for authentication.
 The customer is prohibited from granting third parties access to his/her personal payment methods and shall at all times ensure that no-one can see when he/she uses the personal payment methods.
 The customer shall keep secret his/her personal payment methods and all information relating to his/her online banking authentication and is responsible for ensuring that such security information is neither divulged nor accessible to unauthorised parties.
 Failure to adequately safeguard personal payment methods in accordance with the above is considered gross negligence on behalf of the customer.
 Should the customer become aware that an unauthorised party has acquired knowledge of the customer’s personal payment methods, the customer shall notify the Bank without delay and changes his/her personal payment methods.
 To ensure safety, the customer shall activate locking mechanisms on the equipment he/she uses to log in to online banking.
 The Bank shall not be responsible for the customer’s use of online banking through the app, the Bank’s website or mobile banking.
 The Bank shall not be responsibility for damages caused by use of online banking or the use of connections to online banking.
 The Bank shall not be liable for any direct or indirect damage which may be caused by the suspension of online banking, links or additions to online banking without prior notice, for instance, due to necessary maintenance actions, malfunction of software or hardware, system modifications, or other circumstances beyond its control.
 If the customer lends, sells or authorises a third party to access a device on which the app has been installed, he/she is obliged to log out of the app first.
 If the device has been tampered with in a manner that compromises its security in any way, for instance, with the installation of insecure applications, use of the app on that device is no longer secure and thus prohibited.

 The customer shall notify the Bank without delay if he/she becomes aware of misuse or unauthorised use of online banking.
-The customer shall not be suffer the damages caused by use of online banking if the Bank fails to take appropriate steps as provided for in the Act on Payment Services, due to notification obligations linked to payment methods that have been lost, stolen or misused.
+The customer shall not suffer the damages caused by use of online banking if the Bank fails to take appropriate steps as provided for in the Act on Payment Services, due to notification obligations linked to payment methods that have been lost, stolen or misused.
 The Bank may, without prior warning or notice, terminate the customer’s access to online banking or limit the customer’s access to online banking in part or in whole, temporarily or permanently, in the following instances: (a) if there is a suspicion of unauthorised or fraudulent use of online banking or breaches of the Bank’s rules or terms and conditions, (b) due to file and system updates and changes or other technical or security reasons, (c) if the customer’s estate is sent into receivership or the customer seeks composition, payment moratorium, or if other similar conditions exist.
 The customer is notified as soon as practicable.
 If the reasons for termination are removed, the Bank shall grant access again.
 The Bank is authorised to terminate the customer’s access to online banking if the customer’s account has been inactive over a 6-month continuous period or longer.
 Information about customer, including the status of transaction orders, may be temporarily inaccessible in online banking due to a heavy load on the relevant computer and trading systems.
 Certain services or actions in online banking determine device locations from GPS coordinates, network systems or phone company distribution systems, including information about service points.
 Access to such services can be controlled through each devices’ settings.
 The Bank does not retrieve location information from the device without the customer’s approval.
 The Bank shall not be responsible for invoices that appear on the list of unpaid invoices and where the Bank is not the invoicer.
 Any objections the customer may have to such invoices shall be directed at the registered invoicer.

 3.2 Special provisions for online banking for corporates